West Virginia Is Now the 29th Medical Marijuana State

 This is only the beginning for West Virginia – the law still could use improvement.
 Although the law will allow patients to medicate with extracts, tinctures, and other preparations, they will not be allowed to smoke the cannabis itself, nor grow their own plants.

-The state Bureau of Public Health will be overseeing the implementation of the law.
-Patients will be allowed to obtain identification cards starting July 2019.
+The state Bureau of Public Health will be overseeing the implementation of the law and patients will be allowed to obtain identification cards starting July 2019.

 West Virginia’s measure comes at a great time for the cannabis industry – almost 60% of the United States has access to marijuana one way or another.
 Only time will tell when the United States will bring up the discussion on a larger scale.